 The serial reversal learning protocol can be adapted to the behaviour and sensory physiology of many different species, thus allowing comparative research.
 It has been done using visual stimuli in bumblebees (Strang and Sherry 2014) and guppies (Boussard et al. 2020); visual and spatial stimuli in both corvids (Bond, Kamil, and Balda 2007) and cowbirds (Lois-Milevicich et al. 2021); spatial stimuli in rats (Boulougouris, Dalley, and Robbins 2007), great tits (Hermer et al. 2018a) and grey squirrels (Chow et al. 2015); and olfactory stimuli in rats (Kinoshita et al. 2008).
-Reversal learning, specifically serial reversal, has been used as an explicit comparative measure of animal ‘intelligence’ (Bitterman 1964): animals considered then to be ‘higher,’ like pigeons, rats and monkeys showed a progressive improvement on the task while species considered to be ‘lower,’ like turtles and fish, did not.
+Reversal learning, specifically serial reversal, has been used to rank animals by their ‘intelligence’ (Bitterman 1964).
 Though the idea of such a hierarchy is outdated, comparative research using reversal learning can reveal important differences in behaviour and learning that have evolved under the selection pressures faced by different species.